inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

     # einspielen der Dumps (nicht gemacht)
     Run VACUUM ANALYZE; command to reorganize PostgreSQL indices.
 For better performance, it can be started parallel using the following command: VACUUM (PARALLEL 4, ANALYZE); where 4 is the number of allocated processors in server.

+    - Crontab für root installieren.
+Das Log von mod-quick-marc periodisch löschen (wie auf folio-hbz5)
     - Okapi restart
-      ssh folio@folio-hbz5 ; sudo su ; systemctl start okapi.service ; das okapi-log verfolgen
+      ssh folio@folio-hbz4 ; sudo su ; systemctl start okapi.service ; das okapi-log verfolgen
-    - das System wieder ans Netz bringen testen der beiden Mandanten; sind User- und Katalogdaten verfügbar ?
+    - das System wieder ans Netz bringen testen aller Mandanten; sind User- und Katalogdaten verfügbar ?
 Ja

 #### 2.) mod-data-export-spring
 This manual task is only needed if at least one other tenant stays on Poppy.
-This manual task is not needed if all tenants are migrated to Quesnelia at the same time.
+This manual task is not needed if all tenants are migrated to Quesnelia at the same time. ==> auf wdr-test nicht gemacht.
 Before migrating a tenant from Poppy to Quesnelia run UPDATE mod_data_export_spring_quartz.databasechangelog SET md5sum = '8:cd7cacfe2480c5305d1eaff157a35e4f' WHERE id = 'quartz-init' .
   ERROR:  relation "mod_data_export_spring_quartz.databasechangelog" does not exist